Who are the members of the Inquiry Panel?

 Who staffs the Detainee Inquiry Secretariat?

-The Inquiry is staffed by a number of civil servants from across Whitehall, all employed by, or seconded to, the Cabinet Office and all independent for the purposes of the Inquiry.
+The Inquiry was staffed by a number of civil servants from across Whitehall, seconded to the Inquiry and all independent for the purposes of the Inquiry.
+Since June 2012 the Secretariat has been manned by a reduced staff.

 Have any members of the Secretariat previously worked in the Security and Intelligence Agencies?